 A pentatonic scale is a type of musical scale that uses only five notes in an octave.

-The name pentatonic comes from the greek work ‘pente’ which means five and is where we get words like pentagon, a five sided shape and pentameter, a form of poetry that uses five strong beats.
+The name pentatonic comes from the greek word ‘pente‘, which means five, and is where we get words like pentagon (a five-sided shape) and pentameter (a form of poetry that uses five strong beats).

 The pentatonic scale is used widely in a lot of different music genres.

-It’s one of the easiest scales to play and often will sound good with notes played in any order as there are no semitone (half step) intervals in it which can cause dissonance.
+It’s one of the easiest scales to play and often will sound good with notes played in any order, as there are no half step (semitone) intervals in it which can cause dissonance.

 History of the Pentatonic Scale

-Pentatonic scales are one of oldest known scales in the world.
+Pentatonic scales are one of the oldest known scales in the world.

 Some are thought to be as old as 40,000 – 60,000 years old!